kotare-2020/1000-words/README.md

 # MVP

 ## Game

+- Number of players: minimum - 4; maximum - 10

 - Entry frame: One button to create game ("Host"); one button to join hosted game ("Join")

 - Host button: redirects to a new view with a form to identify number of players; generates game ID; view has "Start" button

-- Minimum number of players: 4; Maximum number of players: 10

 - Join button: redirects to a new view with a form to input the game ID.
 Submitting the game ID redirects to a form asking for a user name before redirecting to a 'Player screen' ('lobby'), which will be displayed to all until the host starts the game.